 Comprehensive End-of-Life Care training program designed for physicians.
-Presentations can be tailored in time and content to meet the needs and interests of physicians as well as other health care professional audiences.
+Further, presentations can be tailored in time and content to meet the needs and interests of physicians as well as other healthcare professional audiences.

 Provides information on developing care plans appropriate for hospice patients.
 Identifies ways of coordinating the Plan of Care between the LTCF and Hospice.

 Nutrition and Hydration at the End-Of-Life

-Special Care Issues at the End of Life: Reviews pathophysiology, symptoms, comfort interventions and management of specific end-of-life care issues.
-Some issues addressed are management of nausea, shortness of breath, anxiety, and the use of steroids in palliative care.
+We’ll review the pathophysiology, symptoms, comfort interventions, and management of specific end-of-life care issues.
+For example, some issues addressed include the management of nausea, shortness of breath, anxiety, and using steroids in palliative care.

-Hospice of Southern Illinois Educational Series:
+Hospice of Southern Illinois Educational Series: Coping With Grief

 Many times survivors find comfort in learning about their grief in a structured learning environment.
-Coping With Grief is a FREE educational series provided to the community at various times each year.
+So, we have developed “Coping With Grief,” a FREE educational series provided to the community at various times each year.
 These series are presented by the Hospice of Southern Illinois in Marion, IL.
 For information on the next series, click here or call the Marion office of Hospice of Southern Illinois at 800-233-1708.